 The most important relic we have from that period is the Stele di Nora, a stone tablet written in an alphabet very similar to the Phoenician-Punic one which is proof of the inhabitants’ constant contact with their motherland.

 The stone tablet is the most ancient written document in all western civilization (VIII century BC).
-It is now located in Cagliari National Archaeological Museum and it’ s the first-ever relic with the name Sardinia (Shrdn) written on it, making it a priceless historic find.
+You will be able to see it in Cagliari National Archaeological Museum – one of the best museums in Sardinia.
+It’s also the first-ever relic with the name Sardinia (Shrdn) written on it, making it a priceless historic find.

 You can also still admire the original Tophet (cemetery), which has partially gone underwater.
 The Stele of Nora was found here.
 The Tophet served as a cemetery and as a generally sacred area devoted to the Punic Gods Tanit and Baal; it was, like most Tophets, located slightly outside the city.

-There is much more to see in Nora than the few sites I mentioned: keep reading and let’s find out how to visit this city!
+There is much more to see than the few sites I mentioned, but let’s now find out how to visit.

 Practical Information